 This sweeping podcast covers various revolutions that have occurred around the world.
-It starts with King Charles and the English civil wars of the 17th century, and then goes on to cover the complex French and American revolutions, and more.
+It starts with King Charles and the English civil wars of the 17th century, and then goes on to cover the complex French, American, and Russian revolutions, and more.
 Mike Duncan mixes some anecdotes and interesting facts into his research and has a gentle narration style that makes for easy listening.
 If you enjoy this, then you’ll also want to seek out Duncan’s earlier podcast series, The History of Rome.

 If you find historians a bit too dry, then you might want to give this podcast a try.
 Thanks to its accessible nature, entertaining style, and the enthusiasm of the host, it’s one of the most successful history podcasts around.
 Carlin covers all sorts of topics, does a fair bit of research, and stirs up some interesting arguments.
 If you’re looking for a deep dive into topics over several hours, then Carlin’s series should please you.
 He’s a very entertaining storyteller.

 Served up in easily digestible 10-minute chunks, this BBC podcast series brings us voices from the past, as people who were actually present at various major historical events talk about their experiences.
 It offers unique, first-hand insight into everything from submarine warfare in the First World War to the invention of the iPhone.